-A study was recently published in the European Journal of Obstetrics & Gynecology and Reproductive Biology entitled ‘Associations between consumption of coffee and caffeinated soft drinks and late stillbirth—Findings from the Midland and North of England stillbirth case-control study’.
+A study was published in the European Journal of Obstetrics & Gynecology and Reproductive Biology entitled ‘Associations between consumption of coffee and caffeinated soft drinks and late stillbirth—Findings from the Midland and North of England stillbirth case-control study’.

 The media were quick to jump in with headlines such as ‘Just one cup of coffee a day during pregnancy may raise the risk of stillbirth’.

 Not on an individual level, no. After seeing this article, muttering a lot and sending several exasperated emails about the way this study was publicised and the anxiety it could cause pregnant women, we – this is Amy Brown and Sara Wickham – thought we’d point out the differences between the headlines and what the study actually looked like and hopefully put minds at rest.

 Sounding familiar yet?

 The study was yet another study looking at caffeine intake during pregnancy and outcomes such as stillbirth.
 For some reason, researchers really seem to like looking at caffeine and pregnancy lately and seem determined to terrify women out of drinking it.

 This study used a case control design which means that they recruited a group of women who had experienced stillbirth and then found another group of women who hadn’t, and looked to see whether there was anything different in their experiences.
 The logic is that if something is different, then that might be a protective or risk factor for stillbirth.

 However, that over simplifies things.
 Just because something is increased in one group over another, doesn’t mean that thing causes anything.
 It just means there is an increase that would be interesting to look at further.
 It might have an effect.
 It might actually be linked to something else that has an effect.
 Or it might have no real effect at all.